elmomoilanen/prime-factorization/README.md

 Command line program to decompose a natural number N into a product of its prime factors.
 Based on the fundamental theorem of arithmetic every natural number larger than one is either a prime itself or can be represented as a product of primes that is unique up to the order of these primes.

 The factorization algorithm of this program consists of trial division with the first one-thousand primes, Fermat's factorization and Lenstra elliptic-curve factorization.
-The elliptic-curve method uses projective coordinates with Suyama's parametrization and as a default 8 worker threads (rough idea is to have two threads per core).
-This worker count can be changed by tweaking the *MAX_WORKERS* constant in code file *factorization.rs*.
+The elliptic-curve method uses projective coordinates with Suyama's parametrization and as a default 8 worker threads.
+This worker count can be changed by tweaking the *MAX_WORKERS* constant in the code file *factorization.rs*.

 Primality verification after trial division and before elliptic-curve factorization in particular is done either with Miller-Rabin or strong Baillie-PSW test depending on the magnitude of the number.
 Latter is not deterministic but there aren't known counterexamples in the allowed range for input.